oonyekpe/international-flag-game/README.md

 Obiageli Onyekpe

 ## Project Overview
-Do You Know Your Flags? is the challenge of this online interactive fun quiz I built.
-Users can test their knowledge of national flags in a fun way, and get excited seeing their answers generate scores as they play the game.
+Do You Know Your Flags? is the challenge of this online interactive fun quiz.
+Users of all ages can play and can test their knowledge of national flags in a fun way as their answers generate scores during the course of the game.
 The link to the online quiz is provided here: https://oonyekpe.github.io/international-flag-game/
-On the landing/Home page users are presented with a Heading that tells them what the quiz challenge is, followed by straight forward instructions on How To Play the quiz in three quick steps.
+On the landing page users are presented with a Heading that tells them what the quiz challenge is, followed by simple instructions on How To Play the quiz in three quick steps.
 Quiz players can select a button to play one of two categories - 10 randomly presented flags or All flags (there are 255 of them).
 The game has a music feature that can be turned on or off during play, as well as a score tracking feature that can facilitate competition and make the challenge so much fun!

 - Include a picture of site that shows it in responsive states and links to deployed code: http://ami.responsivedesign.is/
  ![image](https://user-images.githubusercontent.com/68662449/158282727-96e2fa9c-e04d-4a64-8e26-ea400b88ba2e.png)